-In case you haven’t heard, a consumer group and financial services group requested that credit card issuers be allowed to forgive some of the debt of credit card holders.
+In case you haven’t heard, a consumer group and financial services group requested that credit card issuers be allowed to forgive some of the debt of credit card holders, it is called Credit Card Debt Forgiveness.
 What?
 Are you kidding me?
-I could maybe get behind the new foreclosure plan that doesn’t actually forgive principal balances, because some people were genuinely defrauded by mortgage brokers, but no one was forced to use a credit card!
+I could maybe get behind the new foreclosure plan that doesn’t actually forgive principal balances because some people were genuinely defrauded by mortgage brokers, but no one was forced to use a credit card!

 Why Credit Card Debt Forgiveness is Bad

 Simply forgiving up to 40% of credit card debt is bad for three reasons: